vijayyande/my-own-ebooks/Cpp_Detailed_QA_Bank_Expanded.md

 **Answer:** The specialization provides alternative behavior for specified template arguments while the primary template remains the general implementation.

-## Chapter 17 — Specialized Library Facilities — More Questions
+## -> 17 — Specialized Library Facilities — More Questions

 ### Q453.
 Why can tuple elements have unrelated types?